Valchi1/NET.FUNDAMENTAL/README.md

 # NET.FUNDAMENTAL
 IP addressing

-i created an ipv6 scheme for a given network diagram, built the network and applied the created ipv6 scheme using packet tracer.
+I created an ipv6 scheme for a given network diagram(part 1), built the network and applied the created ipv6 scheme using packet tracer(part 2).

+I did some troubleshooting for a broken network and implemented the solutions(part 3)